Lipthay de Kisfalud et Lubelle

 The Lipthay de Kisfalud et Lubelle family (Roman Catholics) is member of the Hungarian ancient ministerial nobility.
 The family's origin goes back to the 13th century, in 1248, when King Béla IV of Hungary granted land to Miloth, son of Bosin.
-Miloth, ancestor of Lipthay's was the only of the family surviving the battle of Muhi of 11 April 1241.
+Miloth, ancestor of Lipthay's was the only of the family surviving the Battle of Mohi of 11 April 1241.

 Zaád, son of Miloth, grandson of Bosin, exchanged his inheritance with King Charles I of Hungary for Lubelle in Liptó County in year 1341.
 The property remained until 1945 in hands of the noble branches of the family.